MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-recognize-intent-luis.md

    * Greeting
    * Cancel

     ![intents shown in LUIS app](../media/bot-builder-nodejs-use-luis/luis-intent-list.png)

 3. Click the **Train** button in the upper right to train your app.
 4. Click **PUBLISH** in the top navigation bar to open the **Publish** page.
 Click the **Publish to production slot** button.
-After successful publish, copy the URL displayed in the **Endpoint** column the **Publish App** page, in the row that starts with the Resource Name Starter_Key.
-Save this URL to use later in your bot’s code.
-The URL has a format similar to this example: `https://westus.api.cognitive.microsoft.com/luis/v2.0/apps/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx?subscription-key=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx&timezoneOffset=0&verbose=true&q=`
+After successful publish, a LUIS app is deployed to the URL displayed in the **Endpoint** column in the **Publish App** page, in the row that starts with the Resource Name Starter_Key.
+The URL has a format similar to this example: `https://westus.api.cognitive.microsoft.com/luis/v2.0/apps/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx?subscription-key=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx&timezoneOffset=0&verbose=true&q=`.
+The app ID and subscription key in this URL are the same as LuisAppId and LuisAPIKey in ** App Service Settings > ApplicationSettings > App settings **

 ## Modify the bot code